Lowry, Raptors down Bucks, level East finals

 Toronto pulled away again, taking a 12-point lead on Leonard’s step-back jumper with 3:15 remaining.

 Lowry made two free throws with 1:17 to go, and Toronto led by 15.

-The Raptors got the lead to 16 before the third quarter ended with Toronto leading 94-81.
+The Raptors were on top 94-81 after three quarters.

 —Field Level Media